 - Child Abduction Rapid Deployment (CARD) Team: Established in 2005, they work hand in hand with the FBI Behavioral Analysis Unit representatives, the National Center for the Analysis of Violent Crime coordinators, and the child exploitation task force members to ensure the safe return of any child kidnapped in the country and within the confines of the jurisdiction of the FBI.

-- Endangered Child Alert Program (ECAP): This program was initiated in 2004 with the aim of recognizing unidentified persons entangled in the perverse and sexual exploitation of children and the promotion of any medium containing contents on the subject of child abuse of a sexual nature.
+- Endangered Child Alert Program (ECAP): This program was initiated in 2004 to recognize unidentified persons entangled in the perverse and sexual exploitation of children and the promotion of any medium containing contents on the subject of child abuse of a sexual nature.

 - Violent Crimes Against Children International Task Force: This group is made up of officers of the law curated from the international community working jointly for the sole purpose of effectively tackling the worldwide issue of child abuse.
 Created in 2004 it consists of over 60 investigative personnel from over 40 different nations.

-- FBI Child App: The Bureau has created an online avenue where children may have their data such as pictures and physical descriptions kept, and in the event that such a child goes unaccounted for, the data may be immediately sent to the authorities from the user’s mobile phone.
+- FBI Child App: The Bureau has created an online avenue where children may have their data such as pictures and physical descriptions kept, and if such a child goes unaccounted for, the data may be immediately sent to the authorities from the user’s mobile phone.

-- Donating: There are a number of organizations that are championing the fight against child abuse.
+- Donating: Several organizations are championing the fight against child abuse.
 Donations to these causes would be considered helpful.
 An example of an organization to donate to may be the UNICEF USA

-- Contact the Authorities: Where a person is in possession of intelligence that may help in locating a missing kid is available, such intelligence should be passed on to the authorities like the FBI, the National Child Abuse Hotline on (1-800-422-4453), and The National Center for Missing & Exploited Children on (1-800-843-5678), the National Human Trafficking Resource Center on 1-800-373-7888.
+- Contact the Authorities: Where a person has intelligence that may help in locating a missing kid is available, such intelligence should be passed on to the authorities like the FBI, the National Child Abuse Hotline (1-800-422-4453), and The National Center for Missing & Exploited Children on (1-800-843-5678), the National Human Trafficking Resource Center on 1-800-373-7888.

 - The Laws against child abuse should be built up and reinforced to deter persons from being a part of the act of child abuse and molestation and also to support casualties of such societal menace.